Vxrpenter/SCPToolsBot/README.md

 to enhance your Scp Secret Laboratory server by providing quality-of-life features in combination with moderation and team management tools.
-It also integrates with plugins like cedmod to build on already existing infrastructure and to utilize features they offer.
+It also integrates with plugins like cedmod to build on already existing infrastructure and to use features they offer.

 For more information check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki)